jay-ramani/Video-Container-Convert/README.md

 A GUI front-end to make things easy

 ## Known Issues
 * Subtitle codec not supported error on certain files causing the conversion to fail.
 For example, with some codecs being compatible only with `mp4` format.
 This is an inherent flaw with the codec format itself, and the only workaround is to convert the offending subtitle to `srt` format.
-If one stumbles on this, comment the statement below, and uncomment the third line below.
+If one stumbles on this, comment the first statement below, and uncomment the third line instead.

 ```Python
 	options_ffmpeg = ("-hide_banner", "-i", input, "-codec", "copy", output)